-The Compass Awards, our signature student awards program, recognizes exemplary students from the senior class who, during their time on campus, have demonstrated a true dedication to a core set of values: leadership, volunteerism, academic integrity, and commitment to Northeastern.
+The Compass Awards Program, our signature student awards program, recognizes exemplary students from the senior class who, during their time on campus, have demonstrated a true dedication to a core set of values: leadership, volunteerism, academic integrity, and commitment to Northeastern.
 Students who display strength in these values demonstrate to us that they are on a path to alumni leadership.

 Each year, nine Compass Awards are presented.
 The eight undergraduate colleges are represented and one award is presented from the Office of Alumni Relations.